Irkka/dml/rules/gameplay/end/index.md

-# End Stage
+# End

-The game can end in three different ways that indicate the method of deciding the winner.
-When starting the End Stage, the key is to determine what triggered it.
+The game ends when a trigger shifts the game to End Stage.
+The game can end in three different ways that each indicate the method of deciding the winner.

-## End Sequence
+## Sequence

-1. Determine what triggered End Stage
+1. Determine what triggered the End Stage
 2. Follow the appropriate sequence
   a.
-If the game ended due to drawing from an empty Global Event Deck, proceed with Victory Point Sequence
+If the Dealer attempted to draw an Event from a depleted Deck, proceed with Victory Point Sequence
   b.
-If the game ended due to a Player achieving Monopoly victory condition, proceed with Monopoly Sequence
+If a Player has declared a Monopoly, proceed with Monopoly Sequence
   c.
-If the game ended due to a Player achieving the Ultimate Victory victory condition, proceed with Ultimate Victory Sequence
+If a Player has declared being the Father of Dragons, proceed with Father of Dragons Sequence

 ### Victory Point Sequence

+1. Players reveal their Merchant Kings
-1. Remove all non-Resource and non-Dragon Egg cards from Players' Treasuries and Emblem Zones
+2. Remove all non-Commodity and non-Dragon Egg cards from the gaming area
-2. Using the remaining cards in Treasuries and Emblem Zones calculate the total Victory Points achieved by each Player separately.
-Apply modifiers and bonuses accordingly
+3. Each player tallies the total Victory Points yielded by their remaining cards.
+Players apply their Merchant King's Desired Resource multiplier and Guild Commodity Bonuses accordingly
-3. The Player with the most Victory Points is declared winner.
-In the case of a tie no one wins
+4. The Player with the most Victory Points is declared winner.
+Ties are resolved as instructed in Victory Conditions section.

 ### Monopoly Sequence

-1. Verify the Treasury of the Player that declared Monopoly
+1. Verify the Hand of the Player that declared Monopoly
-2. The Player that achieved Monopoly victory condition is declared winner
+2. The Player that achieved Monopoly is declared winner

-### Ultimate Victory Sequence
+### Father of Dragons Sequence

-1. Verify the Treasury of the Player that declared Ultimate Victory
+1. Verify the Hand of the Player that declared being the Father of Dragons
-2. The Player that achieved Ultimate Victory victory condition is declared winner
+2. The Player that achieved Father of Dragons is declared winner